YlvaWerner/CapabilityExample/README.md

 # CapabilityExample

+## Capabilities is a design pattern / structure developed at Hazelight.
+This project is the simplest example of Capabilities.

 The Capability folder holds the system / structure itself.
 This is just an example of how a CapabilityTickManager could be implemented.
 I strongly encourage you to modify the classes to suit your specific needs.